AdobeDocs/marketo.en/help/marketo/product-docs/web-personalization/using-web-segments/web-segments.md

     * The visitor is using this specific device/OS
     * The visitor is not using any mobile device

-* **Device** &nbsp;- From the drop-down list, select from one or more devices (Apple, Samsung, LG, HTC, Nexus, Blackberry etc...).
+* **Device**  - From the drop-down list, select from one or more devices (Apple, Samsung, LG, HTC, Nexus, Blackberry etc...).
 The selected devices appear below.

-**Browser**&nbsp;
+**Browser**

 Target visitor that use specific browser types and/or versions.

 *

-    * Browser&nbsp;Type - From the drop-down box, select one or more Internet browsers .
+    * Browser Type - From the drop-down box, select one or more Internet browsers .
 The selected browsers appear below.
     * Browser Version - Enter the browser version you wish to add to the segment.
 You can select multiple versions by separating each with a comma.
 (Using &#42; as a wildcard is permitted).

 ### API {#api}